Notselwyn/NEAT-Car-Racing/README.md

 - The track must be 600x450px, or you should adjust the pygame window's size.
 - Only 650x450px tracks have been tested.
 - Leave at least 15 pixels between different road parts, as the AI might get confused because of the input range.

-## How does it work (Steps)?
-1. Pillow (a.k.a.
-PIL) turns the **track** image into a Numpy array called **track_array**.

-2. A bunch of PyGame mumbo jumbo happens like making a screen, printing cars, et cetera.

-3. **run()** or **replay_genome_func()** gets called.

-3,1. **run()** gets called.

-3,1,1.
-NEAT generates **pop_size** amount of genomes and will decide wether or not there will be output containing statistics.

-3,1,2.
-The training begins, thus **main()** gets called **amount_generations** times.

-3,1,3.
-During these calls, NEAT will tweak the genomes' weights and biases based on the **genome.fitness** attribute.

-3,2. **replay_genome_func()** gets called.

-3,2,1.
-A .pkl file containing the genome and specified as **path_ai_file** will get loaded.

-3,2,2. **main()** gets called, and it will loop forever with the genome until the process is terminated (hit close window, or kill the process).

-3,2,3.
-Keep in mind, if a genome is replayed, it will not be trained.

-4. **main()** gets called.

-4,1.
-All genomes receive a default value of score, coordinates.
-They will also receive a custom "net".

-4,2.
-The following will repeat until all genomes are dead:

-4,2.
-Data about the genomes will be displayed in the window as text.

-4,3.
-All living genomes will go through the following cycle:

-4,4.
-Check if the genome is in the green area, if so it will die.

-4,5.
-Get value a value 1, 0, -1, based on the net given in step 4,1.

-4,5,1.
-The input for the net is 100 nodes, gained in the following way:

-4,5,2. **rotate_array()** gets called.

-4,5,3.
-Based on the coordinates provided, it will work out a 20x20 area in **track_array**, with the car coords as a center.

-4,5,4.
-For every pixel in this 20x20, get the average and put them into a numpy array.

-4,5,5. **scipy.ndimage.rotate** rotates the array by **angle**%.

-4,5,6.
-Every value below 53 becomes a 0, otherwise a 1.
-This is done for the following step.

-4,5,7.
-Resize the array that can be any size, because it has been rotated, to 10x10.

-4,5,8.
-Every value below 3 becomes a 0, otherwise a 1.

-4,5,9.
-Return a 2D binary array.

-4,6.
-Increase angle by 10 if value is 1, don't adjust if it's 0, or decrease the angle by 10 if value is -1.

-4,7.
-The new coordinates are calculated by the **new_coordinates** function, based on the distance, angle and current coordinates.

-4,7,1.
-Work out angle / 180 - 1.

-4,7,2.
-If the angle is above 270 or below 90, it will be going down instead of up.
-Basically 0.3 0.4 0.5 0.6 0.7 becomes 0.3 0.4 0.5 0.4 0.3.

-4,7,3.
-Work out the new x based on **speed** * value_calculated_above * 2.
-Work out the new y based on **speed** - the_new_x.

-4,8.
-Draw the car.